This one bowl Xmas cake gets a delicious flavor from roasted hazelnuts and almonds and is frosted with a fluffy vanilla buttercream.

-- Combine wet ingredients, zest and eggs in a jug and mix with a fork just to break down the eggs.
+Combine the wet ingredients, zest and eggs in a jug and mix with a fork just to break down the eggs.

-- Divide mixture in two pans and bake for 40-50 minutes or until a toothpick inserted in the center comes out clean.
+Divide the mixture in two pans and bake for 40-50 minutes or until a toothpick inserted in the center comes out clean.

 - Taste the buttercream and add more sugar or milk to your preference, until you get the consistency you want, and beat it some more.
 The more you beat it, the fluffier it will get!

-- When cakes are cooled, frost with buttercream and decorate with hazelnuts and inverted rosemary sprigs.
+When the cakes have cooled, frost with buttercream and decorate with hazelnuts and inverted rosemary sprigs.